laptopwiki/laptopwiki.github.io/_drafts/disable-auto-update.md

 # Disable Automatic Windows Updates

+{: .warning}
->Disclaimer: Welcome to Manual Windows Updates.
+Disclaimer: Welcome to Manual Windows Updates.
 From now on, windows wont sneaky update your laptop without your permission.
 Since this is manual update, the End-User needs to check for updates manually everytime.
->_A well rewarded hassle in the end_
+_A well rewarded hassle in the end_

 ## Windows 11 Pro